eweill/keras-deepcv/README.md

 After these packages have been installed, a few other packages are required (which can be found in requirements.txt)

 	pip install -r requirements.txt

-## Installation

-To create a requirements.txt, install pipreqs and run it.

-	pip install pipreqs

-	pipreqs .

 ## Acknowledgments